 Staff are continuing to work on other initiatives related to what we heard through surveys and in-person sessions.

 While the COVID-19 pandemic has put our in-person sessions on hold, the team has been hard at work finding new ways to keep Tenant Talks going remotely.

 The team has been reaching out to residents through our social media channels – Twitter, Facebook and Instagram, as well as the Tenant Talks web page – to keep the conversation going.
-We hosted our first virtual session on April 22 to take questions and offer answers about OCH operations during the COVID-19 physical distancing protocols.
+We hosted two virtual sessions on April 22 and July 16 to take questions and offer answers about OCH operations during the COVID-19 physical distancing protocols.
 You can find the questions and answers on a dedicated web page at www.och-lco.ca/tenant-talks/tenanttalks-covid19/

 We have also been seeking out tenant champions who will continue to work with us on improving service and help us to build stronger, better communities together.